bmw330i/Oracle_Nuggets/README.md

 ### Hello there, I'm David - aka BMW330I

 ## I am a Father, Pilot and Info Sys Expert
-- I am currently working on Oracle Python Automation projects
+- I am currently working on MS Azure Automation, with Ansible, projects
 - I presently work for a large Health Insurance Company in Calif
-- I will show you how to write Secure Shell and Python scripts that do useful things
-- Fun fact:  I also am a P3 USHPA rated Paraglider Pilot
+- Fun fact:  I hold a USHPA P3 Paraglider Rating and am also a private pilot

 ## Connect with me:
 - bmw330i@mac.com

 ## Advice:
+- Ansible Automation Platform is quite useful, very quick to learn if you know Python
 - Download and learn to use the "thin" client instead of the "fat" installed binaries
 - setup immediately an Oracle wallet and use it inside your scripts and Python.
 No more username/password, now /@[wallet_key], i.e. cx_Oracle.connect("/@ahost:1521/aservice") will get you in.
 - Use EZConnect and free yourself from tnsnames.ora.
 Put the EZConnect strings as your wallet keys, i.e. mkstore -wrl $TNS_ADMIN -createCredential ahost:12521/aservice userxyz "the#passw0rd"